-Neuroscience taught couples therapist something kinda scary.
+Neuroscience taught couples therapists something kinda scary.
 It’s why a real couples therapist doesn’t play “find the bad guy.”
 I think Tatkin put it most directly:

-“We are mostly misunderstanding each other much of the time, and if we assume our communication, memory, and perception is the real truth, that is hubris.”
+“We are mostly misunderstanding each other much of the time, and if we assume our communication, memory, and perception is the real truth, which is hubris.”
 Stan Tatkin.

 We can choose Amor Fati, to love our fate by first taking control of our perceptions, and then by turning our new paradigm into action.
 Holiday writes, “Once you see the world as it is, for what it is, you must act.”

 Brene Brown suggests employing the “Embrace the Suck” meme by noticing what is sucking us into the vortex of our automatic, storied responses.